 This exam measures your ability to know and understand the 4 domains listed below based on the latest updates from the (ISACA) CISM, Review Manual (15th Edition).

-As a side note, the CISM exam changing on the 1st of June 2022.
+Note: the CISM exam changing on the 1st of June 2022.
 The last date to take the current exam is 31 May 2022.
+The domain weights below are changed to reflect the updated curriculum by ISACA.

 Below is the information that how I received the examination questions across these domains, but of course, this may vary slightly case by case.
 The questions do pretty much match the list of domains and skills measured below with their weights: